cdp-trial-patterns/data-in-motion/03_resize_image.md

 # Use Case 3 - Resize image flow deployed as server-less function

 DataFlow Functions provides a new, efficient way to run your event-driven Apache NiFi data flows.
-You can have your flow executed within AWS Lambda, Azure Functions or Google Cloud Functions and define the trigger that should start its execution.
+You can have your flow executed within AWS Lambda, Azure Functions or Google Cloud Functions and define the trigger that should start its execution. isit the [Cloudera YouTube channel](https://youtu.be/oqaT7FDd0Fc?t=2579) for a video walkthrough of this use case.

 ![use-case-3_overview.png](images/use-case-3_overview.png)